Skip to main content

 Comparing Common Growth Hormone Secretagogues

-The stimulating effect on the is a known variable that differs significantly among GHS options.
+The stimulating effect on the adrenal axis is a known variable that differs significantly among GHS options.
 This allows for the selection of a compound that aligns with an individual’s specific health needs and sensitivities.

 Secretagogue Primary Action GH Release Potency Cortisol & ACTH Stimulation